astrellon/lysithea-vm/README.md

 Simple Stack Virtual Machine
 =

 This repository contains code for a simple stack based virtual machine.
+It is expected that it in embedded in another program which will provide the real functionality.
 This machine is very simple and very general, it contains only the code necessary to push and pop from the main stack, jump to labels, jump with condition, call labels like functions and return from a call.
 The final command is to run an external command through a handler.

 This is built it contains no math functions, string manipulation or anything, but the values the stack support is:
 - Strings